lycuswoo/Sphere-Intercore/Sample_Code/README.md

 1. (Optional for M4 debug msg) A USB-to-serial adapter (for example, [FTDI Friend](https://www.digikey.com/catalog/en/partgroup/ftdi-friend/60311)) to connect the real-time capable core UART to a USB port on your PC.
 1. (Optional for M4 debug msg) A terminal emulator (such as Telnet or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/.)) to display the output.

+## Prep your device

+To prep your device on Windows:

+1. Right-click the Azure Sphere Developer Command Prompt shortcut and select **More>Run as administrator**.

+   The `--EnableRTCoreDebugging` parameter requires administrator privilege because it installs USB drivers for the debugger.

+1. Enter the following azsphere command:

+   `azsphere device enable-development --enablertcoredebugging`

+1. Close the window after the command completes because administrator privilege is no longer required.
+As a best practice, you should always use the lowest privilege that can accomplish a task.

+To prep your device on Linux:

+1. Enter the following azsphere command:

+   `azsphere device enable-development --enablertcoredebugging`
 ## Set up hardware to display output

 To prepare your hardware to display output from the sample, see RTApp readme for setup